Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

 In the same way that we chose to identify a \textit{single} causal effect using the backdoor adjustment method, it may be beneficial for researchers to attempt to simplify their causal research questions.
-For example, in contrast with the typical use of SEM in psychology and social science (where the researcher attempts to derive multiple effect estimates simultaneously), targeted learning adopts the philosophy by `targeting' a specific causal effect of interest, and orienting the analysis around its estimation using machine learning to reduce misspecification \citep{vanderLaan2011}.
-The `no free lunch theorem' familiar to machine learners applies here: causal inference yields the most information, but it is not easy \citep{Wolpert1997}.
-Attempting to undertake inference across multivariate, complex, linear SEM graphs is therefore extremely ambitious in light of its limited functional form and likely misspecification, and is highly unlikely to yield meaningful estimates.
-That said, exploratory work can still be highly valuable \citep{Shrout2018}.
-Part of the development process for SEMs (or, more generally, the underlying theory about the phenomenon) could involve causal directionality tests and validation via causal discovery techniques from machine learning \citep{Peters2017, Scholkopf2019}.
-Such techniques, at least in restricted circumstances, may be able to test the directionality of the causal effects \citep{Goudet2019, Mooij2010}, identify backdoor adjustment set variables \citep{Gultchin2020}, estimate the magnitude of causal effects using flexible function approximation techniques \citep{Yoon2018, Shi2019}, or infer hidden confounders from proxy variables using variational inference \citep{ Louizos2017b, Vowels2020b}.
-We recommend both Targeted Learning \citep{vanderLaan2011} as well as deep latent variable neural network models \citep{Louizos2017b, Vowels2020b} as possible approaches to the significant problem of causal effect size estimation, although many others exist \citep{Gultchin2020, Shalit2017, Shi2019, Zhang2020, Yao2018}.
+For example, in contrast with the typical use of SEM in psychology and social science (where the researcher attempts to derive multiple effect estimates simultaneously), targeted learning adopts the philosophy by `targeting' a specific causal effect of interest, and orienting the analysis around its estimation using machine learning to reduce both functional and structural misspecification \citep{vanderLaan2011}.
+The `no free lunch theorem' familiar to machine learners applies here: causal inference yields the most information, but it may also be the most challenging \citep{Wolpert1997}.
+Attempting to undertake inference across multivariate, complex, linear SEM graphs is therefore extremely ambitious in light of its limited functional form and likely structural misspecification, and is highly unlikely to yield meaningful estimates.